ACEnglish/truvari/README.md

 `(zgrep "#" my_calls.vcf.gz && bedtools intersect -u -a my_calls.vcf.gz -b include.bed) | bgzip > filtered.vcf.gz`

-with the exception that Truvari requires the start and the end to be contained in the same includebed region whereas `bedtools intersect` does not.
+with the exception that truvari requires the start and the end to be contained in the same includebed region whereas `bedtools intersect` does not.

 If an `--includebed` is not provided, the comparison is restricted to only the contigs present in the base VCF